AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Management/Account_UserRole_1.md

 Unsupported parameter.

-### Security
+### Authorization

-Authorized for Account Administrators of the specified tenant and an Account Member's own `Roles` within the specified tenant.
+Authorized for Tenant Administrators of the specified tenant and a Tenant Member's own `Roles` within the specified tenant.

-### Returns
+### Response

 | Status Code | Return Type | Description |
 | --- | --- | ---  |